-6.7 Create a csolution project
+6.8 Create a solution

-Create a csolution project from scratch.
+Create a solution project from scratch.

-- 1. To create a solution, either: - Click CMSIS in the Activity Bar to open the CMSIS view.
-Then: - If you are starting from an empty workspace, click Create a New Solution. - If you already have a solution opened in your workspace and want to create a new one in the same workspace, move your cursor over the Solution outline, and then click - More Actions > New CMSIS Solution. - Go to the File menu and select New File..., then select CMSIS Solution in the drop-down list that opens at the top of the window.
+1. To create a solution, either:

+Click CMSIS in the Activity Bar to open the CMSIS view.
+Then:

+- If you are starting from an empty workspace, click Create a New Solution. - If you already have a solution opened in your workspace and want to create a new one in the same workspace, move your cursor over the Solution outline, and then click

+More Actions > New Solution.

+• Go to the File menu and select New File..., then select CMSIS Solution in the drop-down list that opens at the top of the window.

-The Create New CMSIS Solution view opens.
+The Create New Solution view opens.